discourse/prometheus_exporter/README.md

 #### Sidekiq metrics

-Including Sidekiq metrics (how many jobs ran? how many failed? how long did they take?)
+Including Sidekiq metrics (how many jobs ran? how many failed? how long did they take? how many are dead? how many were restarted?)

 ```ruby
 Sidekiq.configure_server do |config|